nap2000/docs/admin-delete.rst

 Erasing Survey Templates
 ------------------------

-Only deleted surveys can be erased.
+Only deleted surveys can be erased, this happens automatically after 100 days, however you can manually erase a deleted survey at any time.
 Follow the steps for restoring deleted surveys but instead of clicking on "Restore Forms" click on "Erase Forms".
+The data has now been removed from the production server and only exists in backups.
+As these backups are purged after 100 days the timer is ticking if you change your mind and want to get the data back.

 .. warning::

   Erased surveys can only be restored from data backups which requires work by IT operations.
   So it won't happen unless you have a support contract.

 Purging Backups
 ---------------